yunmingzhang17/yunmingzhang17.github.io/getting-started.md

 ===============

 ## Downloading software
 Make sure you have all the correct Open Source Software installed.
 Things you need can be found in the [README](https://github.com/yunmingzhang17/graphit) file at the GitHub Website.
-You will need either CILK or OPENMV to allow you to run the C++ code in parallel.
+You will need either CILK or OPENMP to allow you to run the C++ code in parallel.
 If you dont have either you can get both by simply downloading [GCC](https://gcc.gnu.org/).
-Alternatively if you already have CILK or OPENMV you can use those too.
-This tutorial will go through how to use GraphIt via both CILK and OPENMV.
+Alternatively if you already have CILK or OPENMP you can use those too.
+This tutorial will go through how to use GraphIt via both CILK and OPENMP.

 ## Cloning graphit
 Clone graphit by going to [GraphIt](https://github.com/yunmingzhang17/graphit)
         <p class="caption"> *Something to note for the following tutorial.*</p>
-        <p class="caption"> Everything will be done graphit/build/bin </p>
+        <p class="caption"> *Everything will be done graphit/build/bin* </p>

-## Basic Variables, Constructs, and Functions</h2>
+## Basic Variables, Constructs, and Functions
 If you have not yet already please read the basic information on the [GraphIt Language.](language)

-## PageRankDelta Example</h2>
+### PageRankDelta Example
 <img src="gallery/PageRankDeltaCode.png" alt="Page Rank Delta Code using GraphIt">
-<p class="caption">This is the code of Page Rank Delta using Graphit </p>
+<p class="caption">*This is the code of Page Rank Delta using Graphit*</p>

 Here we will go through an example of GraphIt Code using Page Rank Delta as an example.
 You can find this file under your graphit/apps folder
 Additionally here is a link to the [GraphIt paper.](https://arxiv.org/pdf/1805.00923.pdf) Sections 4 and 5 give the complete breakdown of the Page Rank Delta code.
 Please look here if you want a more detailed breakdown of the functionality of Graphit.

 ###      Algorithm Explanatation
 <img src="gallery/PageRankDeltaElements1-2.png" alt="Page Rank Delta Code lines 1-2">
-<p class="caption">Page Rank Delta Code lines 1-2 </p>
+<p class="caption">*Page Rank Delta Code lines 1-2* </p>

 Here we construct the basic Elements that will be used by graphit.
 Most Graph Analysis Algorithms will require that you have both of these.
 GraphIt supports multiple types of user-defined vertices and edges, which is important for algorithms that work on multiple graphs.

 <img src="gallery/PageRankDeltaConst3-11.png" alt="Page Rank Delta Code lines 3-11">
-<p class="caption">Page Rank Delta Code lines 3-11 </p>
+<p class="caption">*Page Rank Delta Code lines 3-11* </p>

 [A quick refresher on Variables](#variables)